-Castillo launched world premieres with the Los Angeles Philharmonic as Goethe in Louis Andriessen's Theatre of the World and in Rand Steiger & Yuval Sharon’s NIMBUS, The Industry as Jameson in HOPSCOTCH (recorded/released on The Industry Records) and as Buck Barrow in McIntosh + Rice’s Bonnie and Clyde, the Los Angeles Opera (and later in his Off-Broadway & New York Debut) as Atzuko in Mozart+Guerrerio's ¡Figaro!
-(90210), the Los Angeles Master Chorale as King David in Kirchner’s Songs of Ascent, the USC Fischer Museum in Parola’s infinite self, and Loyola New Orleans in Skelton’s Letters to Santa.
-He performed West Coast premieres as the Title Role in Britten’s Owen Wingrave and as Ferdinand in Hoiby’s The Tempest.
+David also collaborated on world premieres with the LA Opera as Atzuko in Guerrerio’s ¡Figaro!
+(90210) (and later in his Off-Broadway and New York debut), the Los Angeles Master Chorale as King David in Kirchner’s Songs of Ascent, the USC Fischer Museum in Parola’s infinite self, and Loyola New Orleans in Skelton’s Letters to Santa.
+He performed west coast premieres as the title role in Britten’s Owen Wingrave and as Ferdinand in Hoiby’s The Tempest.

-Castillo graduated with Honors both from the University of Southern California with a Master of Music under Rod Gilfry and from Loyola University with a Bachelor of Music under the late Philip Frohnmayer.
+Castillo graduated with honors both from the University of Southern California with a Master of Music under Rod Gilfry and from Loyola University with a Bachelor of Music under the late Philip Frohnmayer.
 While at Loyola, David made his professional operatic debut with the New Orleans Opera as The Old Gypsy in Verdi's Il Trovatore and performed with the Louisiana Philharmonic Orchestra as Bill Bobstay in Gilbert and Sullivan's HMS Pinafore.
-In addition, he is a commercial actor and a print model.
-On the screen, he has been featured on America's Got Talent and in commercials for Burger King, Heineken, and PicBot.
-He served on the faculty of the Hawaii Performing Arts Festival.

 He is a muay thai, boxing, brazilian jiu-jitsu, mezcal, cake (the band), latin music, jazz, spanish guitar, Netflix Chef's Table, traveling, and New Orleans enthusiast.